globaleaks/whistleblowing-software/README.md

 If you are dying to try out the new GlobaLeaks 0.2 you can run the following commands to start GLBackend and see the client UI.

-This procedure is tested on Ubuntu 12.04
+This procedure is tested on Ubuntu 12.04, and get the latest version avaiable of GLClient and GLBackend

     apt-get install python-virtualenv git gcc python-dev
     git clone https://github.com/globaleaks/GLBackend